gerald-scharitzer/kurb/README.md

 Configure the Kubernetes scheduler to create pods on the eligible nodes with the highest carbon efficiency and subsequently the lowest greenhouse gas emissions.

+Node score is a 64-bit signed binary integer, so that can store high values of carbon efficiency.

 # Setup

 1. Create a Kubernetes cluster (https://kubernetes.io/docs/setup/)